 decomposing upright in my backyard.
 It can stand like this for years.

-Each stage of decay is useful: loose bark, a roost for bats; soft wood,
+Each stage of decay is useful: loose bark, a roost for bats; soft

 easy holes for beetle eggs; larvae, food for woodpeckers